 Malik Muhammad is an Associate Director at the LGBT Center.
 A Philadelphia native, Malik holds a Bachelor’s degree in Psychology as well a Master’s degree in Higher Education Counseling and Student Affairs from West Chester University (WCU) of Pennsylvania.
 A proud brother of the Pennsylvania Tau Chapter of Sigma Phi Epsilon Fraternity, Malik’s passion for social justice began at an early age as the son and grandson of phenomenal change agents in the Philadelphia African American Muslim community.
 That passion was reignited and started to flourish during his six-year academic and para-professional career at WCU.
 There he came to realize the deep significance of LGBTQ+ advocacy, education, and working with an intersectional lens at the higher education level and in all walks of life.
 Now, years later, Malik is a change agent himself.
 At Penn, he diligently works to support students, faculty, staff, alumni, and community members spearheading the Center’s educational programs, advising LGBTQ+ student groups, and fostering collaboration across the University with various other roles.
 Malik also serves the Philadelphia community as a member of the Penn Center for AIDS Research Community Advisory Board, the Colours Organization Board, and as a talented local artist/entertainer.
 From the moment you meet him, Malik’s genuine, energetic, and optimistic nature is undeniable and often, quite contagious.
 If you haven’t already, find out for yourself!

-Jake Muscato is our newest Associate Director at the LGBT Center.
+Jake Muscato is an Associate Director at the LGBT Center.
 Originally from Lancaster County, Pennsylvania, Jake’s passion for LGBTQA+ advocacy began when he started his high school’s first Gay Straight Alliance club shortly after discovering his own queer identity.
 From there, he attended West Chester University (WCU) of Pennsylvania, studying political science and women & gender studies.
 While at West Chester, Jake was an active leader in the LGBTQA+ community working as a peer educator and presiding over the student run LGBTQA+ organization.
 After receiving his two bachelor’s degrees from West Chester, he served as an Americorps Member with City Year, supporting youth through mentorship, education and advocacy in the Philadelphia public school system.
-Most recently, Jake has been working in child welfare in Philadelphia, helping youth and families navigate foster care and adoption in Philadelphia.
+Prior to joining the LGBT Center staff, Jake was working in child welfare, helping youth and families navigate foster care and adoption in Philadelphia.
 In his role, Jake supports all efforts of the LGBT Center.
-His specific focus is programming for trans and non-binary communities on campus, as well as supporting graduate student groups, and revamping the Center’s mentorship program.
+His specific focus is programming for trans and non-binary communities on campus, as well as supporting graduate student groups.
 As a member of the trans community himself, he believes in the importance of using his personal experience to continue a conversation about the needs of the trans and non-binary community at Penn and the greater Philadelphia area.
 Jake hopes to always create an environment where everyone feels welcome to be their authentic selves.